OlehCherkes/ATE401/README.md

 ===============================================================================================================================
 The data exchange protocol between Raspberry Pi and test equipment is IP401.
 This protocol facilitates seamless communication and data transfer between the Raspberry Pi and the testing equipment.
 It specifies the format, structure, and rules for transmitting and receiving data, allowing the Raspberry Pi and the test equipment to understand and interpret the information exchanged between them accurately.

+To get started, the device needs to be put into test mode by sending the command **TEST_MODE**

 ![ate](/doc/ate.png)

 <a id="chapter-1"></a>